vincenre/Project2/README.md

 ### Question 4 :  Hottest and coldest day and corresponding weather stations in the entire dataset

-The mapper and reducer for this query is in AveragePerYear Folder
+The mapper and reducer for this query is in ColdestHottest Folder

 The mapper.py file simply outputs (year, date, weatherstation, tmin ,tmax) for every entry in dataset.
 The reducer.py file checks the Tmin and Tmax value of every output of a map function and updates the current Tmin and TMax value.
 A global counter is maintained and when all the input files have been processed, the weather station with lowest and highest temperature is along with the date on which the lowest or highest temperature was recorded is given as the output